Facts & Figures

 - As of fall 2012, Whittier College enrolls 1725 students from 28 states and 14 countries.
 There are 1589 undergraduates, six non-degree students, and 136 graduate and post-baccalaureate students; 48% are men; 52% are women; 55% are American minorities, and three percent are international students.
 About one-third of Whittier's student body is Latino—one of the highest percentages among the 95 independent colleges in California.

-- With its mascot as the "Poets," Whittier fields 22 teams in NCAA Division III intercollegiate sports.
+- Whittier fields 22 Poet teams in NCAA Division III intercollegiate athletics.

 - Athletics facilities include four playing fields, a track, aquatics center, fitness center, and tennis and racquetball courts.
 Primary competitive spaces are Newman Memorial Stadium, with its seating capacity of 7,000, and the Donald Graham Athletics Center, which includes the 2,000-seat Dave Jacobs Court.